Kim Jong Nam met U.S. national on Malaysian island before he was killed, police say

-KUALA LUMPUR, Jan 29 (Reuters) - Kim Jong Nam, the estranged half-brother of North Korean’s leader, met a United States national at a Malaysian island hotel days before his sensational killing last February, a police official told a court hearing on Monday.
+KUALA LUMPUR (Reuters) - Kim Jong Nam, the estranged half-brother of North Korean’s leader, met a United States national at a Malaysian island hotel days before his sensational killing last February, a police official told a court hearing on Monday.

 Two women, Indonesian Siti Aisyah and Doan Thi Huong, a Vietnamese, have been charged with four North Korean fugitives for the murder.
 Prosecutors say the women smeared his face with VX, a lethal chemical poison at Kuala Lumpur airport on Feb.
 13.